jakerobb/k8ssandra-scripts/README.md

   regard to creation and destruction of the cluster) for this.
 * Add support for using k8ssandra from the helm repo instead of from a repo clone (note: setup-kind.sh depends on a kind config file from k8ssandra's docs)
 * Update setup-dashboard.sh and teardown-dashboard.sh to use Helm charts.
-* Add support for multiple / non-default datacenters (search for "dc1")
 * Add support for nginx for ingress
 * Add `-c` option to unit-tests.sh and integration-tests.sh to add coverage
 * Use `set -x` in more scripts